tclohm/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+	An adaptive website will have many different viewport layouts that will change the layout depending on the brower's size.
+The browser will select the most appropriate layout, from a set of breakpoint's the designer/developer creates, for the bounds of the viewport.
+There is more fine control over the aesthetic of the site.

+	An responsive website will dynamically move the content when the browser's viewport is being expanded or shrunk.
+The overall design of the site will not change.
+It allow's for site to have consistent feel from desktop to mobile.
+However, you have less screen control when designing for different screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+	The first approach is when you're building for one specific size screen first.
+There's a debate between the two approaches and there are arguements for both.
+The mobile first experience is about allowing users to access your content through your phone.
+That means there is limited amount space and so it would have less functionality, if you wanted to create a good user experience, compared to the desktop first.
+The desktop approach could be used to communicate more content because of the amount of space given.
+In the end, both of these approaches are about looking at the screen size and defining what content will be given to the user on the other end.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+	The magic number, 62.5%, will reset all of our font size to a base of 10px, which equals to 1 rem, so we can easily adjust the font size by thinking in rems instead of keeping track of the parent em.
+All we have to worry about is the Root EM (REM), which will be our 'source of truth' while working with fonts-size.

 4. How would you describe preprocessing to someone new to CSS?

+	Preprocessing is a process in which a compiler that takes your written code as input, and manipulates it to output it into regular CSS syntax.
+The preprocessor does the heavy lifting of making it into readable CSS code that gets stored into a css file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+	My favorite concept in prepocessing is the nesting of elements.
+It all lives in one place and easy to find.
+The most troubling concept would be the parametric mixins.
+I just need more time to play with it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.